MASTER OF LAWS (LL.M.)

-The Master of Laws (LL.M.) program aims to prepare local and international legal practitioners, law professors and government lawyers and judges for the increasingly cross-border, internationalized legal practice.
+The Master of Laws (LL.M.) program aims to prepare local and international legal practitioners, law professors, and government lawyers and judges for an increasingly cross-border, internationalized legal practice.
 The program will familiarize its students with the intricacies of the evolving body of regional and international law, bridging it with national legal traditions.

-The program provides core subjects that provide a solid foundation in international law, followed by any of two specialization tracks:
+The program offers core subjects that provide a solid foundation in international law, followed by any of two specialization tracks:

 1. Cross Border and Regional Practice

-This specialization track is designed to enhance legal practitioners’ practical skills and strategies for cross-border and regional practice, particularly in Southeast Asia, as well as to introduce non-Southeast Asia foreign lawyers to cross-border and regional practice laws in the region.
-LL.M. candidates approved for this specialization track should expect problem-based and law firm-oriented practice simulations of cross-border and regional legal problems, particularly those arising from increased cross-border business transactions under the single market and production base fostered under model of integration of the ASEAN Economic Community.
+This specialization track is designed to enhance legal practitioners’ practical skills and strategies for cross-border and regional practice, particularly in Southeast Asia, as well as to introduce non-Southeast Asia foreign lawyers to cross-border and regional practice laws in ASEAN.
+LL.M. candidates approved for this specialization track should expect problem-based and law firm-oriented practice simulations of cross-border and regional legal problems.
+The track will focus on problems arising from increased cross-border business transactions under the single market and production base fostered by the integration model of the ASEAN Economic Community.
 (Download Course List)